-The leadership, management and governance of the organisation assures the delivery of high quality person-centred care, supports learning and innovation, and promotes an open and fair culture Goal: To increase the percentage of our people who have been trained and provided with leadership development.
+The leadership, management and governance of the organisation assures the delivery of high quality person-centred care, supports learning and innovation, and promotes an open and fair culture patients.

-Evidence shows that people who are engaged and happy in their jobs, respected and given opportunities to learn provide better care for their patients.
 Our goal is to increase the percentage of people who would recommend our Trust as a place of work.
 By supporting our people to develop, we are improving the culture and ethos of the Trust - both as a place to work, and as a patient.
-This goal will be supported by the targets outlined below.
+This goal will be supported by the targets outlined below